 Victim service programs in the same service area must establish and follow a local protocol which will include roles and responsibilities of each program and how they will work together.
-A signed copy of any revised or updated local protocols must be provided to the Province by July 15th, 2014.
+A copy of the signed local protocol must be provided to the Province by July 15th, 2013.